Ulnar Collateral Ligament Reconstruction

-As a result, orthopaedic surgeons are reporting that increasing numbers of parents are coming to them and asking the surgeons to perform the procedure on their un-injured sons in the hope that this will increase their performance.
-However, many people including Dr. Frank Jobe, the doctor who invented the procedure, believes any supposed post-surgical increase in performance is generally due to two factors.
+As a result, orthopaedic surgeons are reporting that increasing numbers of parents are coming to them and asking the surgeons to perform the procedure on their un-injured sons in the hope that this will improve their performance.
+However, many people, including Dr Frank Jobe, the doctor who invented the procedure, believe any supposed post-surgical increase in performance is generally due to two factors.
 The first is the athletes' increased attention to conditioning.
 The second is that in many cases it may take several years for the UCL to degrade.
-Over these years the athlete's velocity will gradually decrease.
-As a result, it is likely that the procedure simply allows the athlete to throw at the previous velocity prior to the start of the UCL to degrade.
+Over these years, the athlete's velocity will gradually decrease.
+As a result, the procedure likely allows the athlete to throw at the previous velocity before the start of the UCL to degrade.
 (Keri 2007)

 The length of time required for UCL rehabilitation often involves a year to eighteen months.
 This is a long process for those athletes who desire to get back to participating at the same level as before the surgery.
 Rehabilitation involves a variety of exercises and modalities to assist the new ligament in the process of regaining the level of strength that it had before the surgeries.